vsekhar/vcloud/README.md

 Remotely compiling code (manually)
 ----------------------------------

-You may want to compile C/C++ or other code in the same remote environment that it will eventually be run.
-You can do this by injecting your development tree as a package just as you would a deployment package.
+You may want to compile C/C++ or other code in the same remote environment in which it will eventually be run.
+You can do this by `inject`ing your development tree as a package just as you would a deployment package.

 Example folder structure for a source directory:
 		my_code/
 			my_src_1/
 				code1.c
 				 ...
 			my_src_2/
 				code2.c
 				 ...
 			SConstruct		# or Makefile...
 			SConscript

 Launch, inject and connect.
 Your code will be in the home directory.
-You can then install a dev environment and build your code.
-For example:
+You can then install a dev environment, build your code, and pull it back to your local machine:
 		$ ./mkpkg my_code/
-		$ ./launch		# launches a single server by default
+		$ ./launch
 		$ ./inject my_code.tar.bz2
 		$ ./connect
-		domU124-232-231-113$ sudo apt-get -qqy install g++ python-dev scons		# install dev environment ...
+		domU124-232-231-113$ sudo apt-get -qqy install g++ python-dev scons ...
 		domU124-232-231-113$ cd my_code/
 		domU124-232-231-113$ scons
 		 ...
 		domU124-232-231-113$ exit
-		$ ./scpget compiled_file .			# put the file in current dir
+		$ ./scpget compiled_file .
-		$ ./terminate						# terminate compile server
+		$ ./terminate

 You can then include the compiled file in your deployment package, re-package and launch the cluster:
-		$ cp local.so my_deployment/
+		$ cp compiled_file my_deployment/
 		$ ./mkpkg my_deployment/
 		$ ./launch 10						# launch 10 deployment servers
 		$ ./inject my_deployment.tar.bz2